A traveler's guide to Azerbaijan's monuments and statues

 Ganja: where Nizami rests

-Azerbaijan's second city, Ganja, holds the mausoleum of Nizami Ganjavi, the 12th-century master of the Khamsa.
+Azerbaijan's second city, Ganja, holds the mausoleum of Nizami Ganjavi, the 12th-century master of the Khamsa — the five long narrative poems that made his name across the Persian-speaking world and beyond.
 The complex is one of the country's most important literary pilgrimage sites, with a square out front decorated with figures drawn from his poems.
-We cover it in depth in the Nizami Ganjavi mausoleum guide.
+Standing there, you get the sense of a writer whose stories still shape the national imagination.

 Karabakh: monuments that survived